Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Case Studies

 We validate the correctness of the surrogate-based ABI approaches and benchmark their performance against a reference solution.
 To this end, we compare the two surrogate-based ABI methods, SABI and UA-SABI, against the corresponding surrogate-based MCMC methods, Point and E-Post.
 We plot the posterior medians (circles) and their median deviations (lines) for the ABI methods along with the corresponding MCMC results, as well as the ECDF differences for all the methods in \cref{fig:log_sin_abi_mcmc_recovery_ecdf}.

-When comparing the ABI posteriors to the MCMC full reference solution, we observe that for all methods, the ABI results align closely with their MCMC counterparts.
-This validates the reliability and confirms the correctness of the ABI methods.
-Comparing the ECDF differences between the ABI methods and their corresponding MCMC baselines shows that both Point and SABI produce similarly overconfident posteriors, while UA-SABI yields well-calibrated posteriors.
-In contrast, E-Post tends to produce even slightly underconfident posteriors.
+When comparing the ABI posteriors to the MCMC full reference solution, we observe that for the uncertainty-unaware methods, the SABI results align closely with the MCMC counterpart.
+Comparing the respective ECDF differences it shows that both Point and SABI produce similarly overconfident posteriors.
+For the uncertainty-aware methods, E-Post and UA-SABI, we observe a slight difference in the recovery plots and the ECDF differences.
+To investigate this discrepancy, we performed a convergence analysis for the MCMC sampling of E-Post, with results shown in \cref{app:logsinresults}.
+The analysis confirms that the difference can be attributed to non-convergence of many MCMC runs.
+Examining the calibration results reveals that while E-Post is slightly underconfident, UA-SABI yields well-calibrated posteriors.
+This indicates the reliability and correctness of UA-SABI.